Physical security information management: Operator guidance

-PSIM solutions manage all of the data produced by the various security applications (where the security application manufacturers API or SDK allows), and aggregates them to produce meaningful intelligence.
+PSIM solutions manage all of the data produced by the various security applications (where the security application manufacturers API or SDK allows), aggregates them to produce meaningful intelligence and can be enhanced with modern information management technology.
 This in turn is converted to create graphical situation management content; combining relevant visual intelligence, workflow based on on-screen guidance and automated tasks (also referred to as a Common Operating Interface).
-This is used for both event management and for day to day security operations.
+This is used for both event management and for day-to-day security operations.
 Some of the more advanced PSIM products offer dynamic guidance, which can be changed according to the perceived threat level.
 This threat level is governed by both external intelligence, such as DHS advice and internal intelligence, such as the number of attempted breaches.
 This level of dynamic guidance again relies on the level of integration achieved with any given manufacturers API or SDK.

 Typical deployments

 PSIM solutions can be found in a wide range of industry and government sectors across the globe.
 The following are industries where PSIM deployments can be found;